Loma Prieta 30 Years Later

 That was, unfortunately, the high point of our professional relationship with the City and County of San Francisco.

 Back in those days, we had contracts for several really high profile projects in San Francisco, including the rehabilitation of Coit Tower.
 It turned out, however, that the publicity about Candlestick was our undoing.
 After all the press coverage, local architects and engineers began to complain to politicians that out of town consultants were getting too much work from the City and County of San Francisco.
-Robust hiring preferences were quickly adopted, and ironically, Interactive Resources was never again allowed to have a contract with the City and County of San Francisco.
+Robust hiring preferences were quickly adopted, and ironically, Interactive Resources, Inc. was never again allowed to have a contract with the City and County of San Francisco.

 The day the World Series stood still